Small-molecule screening using a human primary cell model of HIV latency identifies compounds that reverse latency without cellular activation

 The development of highly active antiretroviral therapy (HAART) to treat individuals infected with HIV-1 has dramatically improved patient outcomes, but HAART still fails to cure the infection.
 The latent viral reservoir in resting CD4+ T cells is a major barrier to virus eradication.
 Elimination of this reservoir requires reactivation of the latent virus.
 However, strategies for reactivating HIV-1 through nonspecific T cell activation have clinically unacceptable toxicities.
 We describe here the development of what we believe to be a novel in vitro model of HIV-1 latency that we used to search for compounds that can reverse latency.
 Human primary CD4+ T cells were transduced with the prosurvival molecule Bcl-2, and the resulting cells were shown to recapitulate the quiescent state of resting CD4+ T cells in vivo.
 Using this model system, we screened small-molecule libraries and identified a compound that reactivated latent HIV-1 without inducing global T cell activation, 5-hydroxynaphthalene-1,4-dione (5HN).
 Unlike previously described latency-reversing agents, 5HN activated latent HIV-1 through ROS and NF-κB without affecting nuclear factor of activated T cells (NFAT) and PKC, demonstrating that TCR pathways can be dissected and utilized to purge latent virus.
 Our study expands the number of classes of latency-reversing therapeutics and demonstrates the utility of this in vitro model for finding strategies to eradicate HIV-1 infection.

 Yang, Hung Chih; Xing, Sifei; Shan, Liang; and O'Connell, Karen, "Small-molecule screening using a human primary cell model of HIV latency identifies compounds that reverse latency without cellular activation" (2009).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 357.